bbleds/FarmersMarketIonic-/README.md

 # Aril

-Aril is a locator app built using the Ionic framework, Angular.js, the Google Maps API, and the USDA National Farmers Market Directory API.
+Aril is a locator app built using the Ionic framework, Angular.js, the Google Maps API, the Factual API, and the USDA National Farmers Market Directory API.
 Try it out at [farmers-market-ionic.herokuapp.com](http://farmers-market-ionic.herokuapp.com/#/tab/dash).

 #Purpose & Goal